-Shiva's Headband is formed in Austin in 1967 by Spencer Perskins and his wife, Susan, and includes Shawn Siegel, Kenny Parker, Bob Tom Reed, and Jerry Barnett.
-Shiva's becomes the official house band of Austin's Vulcan Gas Company (taking that coveted spot from The Conqueroo in 1968).
-Shiva’s and its manager Eddie Wilson help finance the launch of the Vulcan's successor, Armadillo World Headquarters.
+Shiva's Headband is formed in Austin in 1967 by Spencer and his wife, Susan, and includes Shawn Siegel, Kenny Parker, Bob Tom Reed, and Jerry Barnett.
+Shiva's becomes the official house band of Vulcan Gas Company (taking that coveted spot from The Conqueroo in 1968).
+Shiva’s and its manager Eddie Wilson help finance the launch of the Vulcan's successor in Austin, Armadillo World Headquarters.
 Shiva's performs on an all-star program at the Texas Pop Festival during Labor Day weekend in 1969.
-The band goes on to record an album for Capitol Records, Take Me To The Mountains, which has become a cult classic of the '60s psychedelic music era.
+The band goes on to record an album for Capitol Records, Take Me To The Mountains, which becomes a cult classic of the '60s psychedelic music era.

 Jerry Barnett: drums